cdslaborg/paramonte-api-kernel/README.md

         ```bash
         ./build.sh
         ```
-    +   Inspect the message log of Doxygen printed in the Bash terminal for any potential documentation errors.
+    +   Inspect the message warning log of Doxygen in the output file `READ_THESE_BUILD_WARNINGS.txt` for any potential documentation errors.
     +   Inspect the generated documentation by navigating to the `/src/paramonte-kernel-doc/html` folder and opening the `index.html` via a web browser.
 Make sure all new changes look fine in the browser.
     +   If everything looks good, then stage, commit, and push the new documentation to your fork of